 - Turn left on Sleepy Hollow Rd (if you hit the freeway you’ve gone 0.25 mile too far).

 - Follow Sleepy Hollow Rd for about 3 winding miles.
 It eventually hooks right and becomes East Richared Rd.

 - Follow East Richared Rd, for about 1.25 miles as it makes a few right angle bends and eventually comes to a stop sign with Fairview Canyon Road.

 - Turn right on Fairview Canyon Road and ride about a third of a mile into Monitor.
 At the stop sign in town, fade right, cross the train tracks, and follow Main Street to the stop light at the Freeway (Highway 2).

 - Go straight across Highway 2 and follow Easy Street for 6 miles back to Wenatchee.

 - Go through the first light (highway 97) and at the second light (Penny Road) turn left.

 - Reverse the early part of the ride back to Confluence Park.
 If you are a local who accessed the route via Western Avenue, turn right on Penny Rd, go under the freeway, and turn left on Chatam Hill Rd.

-MAPS: See Below.
+MAPS: See map below for more information.
 The Chamber of Commerce’s street map, ‘Discover the Wenatchee Valley’ is also excellent for orchard rides throughout the entire valley.

 RECOMMENDED SEASON.
 Spring, summer fall.
 Even during the hot months this can be a pleasant ride in early morning or evening.